robwierzbowski/grunt-build-control/README.md

 ### Usage

-A common use of grunt-version-build is to commit and push built code to the GitHub pages branch of the main repository, or to the master branch of a git-based deployment server like Heroku.
+A common use of grunt-build-control is to commit and push built code to the GitHub pages branch of the main repository, or to the master branch of a git-based deployment server like Heroku.

 ```js
 // Project configuration.